 What to expect

-• Posts are often for specific projects and for a fixed term of between one to three years, depending on funding.
+• Posts are often for specific projects and for a fixed term, typically between one to three years, depending on funding.

-• It's common to spend a substantial amount of time out of the office in this role, either delivering programmes in schools or at other locations in the community or teaching groups outdoors.
+• It's common to spend a substantial amount of time out of the office, either delivering programmes in schools or at other locations in the community or teaching groups outdoors.

 • Jobs are available throughout the UK.
 Many are based in nature reserves and other rural locations, while others, particularly those in the public sector, are located in urban areas and often at an organisation's head office.